dktr0/Punctual/REFERENCE.md

 \>> [number between 0 and 1] -- audio output panned somewhere between 1st audio output (0) and 2nd audio output (1).
 If multiple channels are present, they are mixed together before being sent to the output.

 \>> red -- intensity of red colour (0 to 1).
-If multiple channels are present, they are mixed together before being sent to the output. *Deprecated*
+If multiple channels are present, they are mixed together before being sent to the output.

 \>> green -- intensity of green colour (0 to 1).
-If multiple channels are present, they are mixed together before being sent to the output. *Deprecated*
+If multiple channels are present, they are mixed together before being sent to the output.

 \>> blue -- intensity of blue colour (0 to 1).
-If multiple channels are present, they are mixed together before being sent to the output. *Deprecated*
+If multiple channels are present, they are mixed together before being sent to the output.

 \>> alpha -- when not specified alpha defaults to 1, which will erase (overwrite) any previous/underlying layers of drawing in circumstances where "this" Punctual program is drawing after/over other layers of drawing (for example: multiple Punctual programs in different zones of an Estuary collaborative interface).
 0 for alpha values will not erase/overwrite previously drawn layers - instead the previous intensities will be kept at their pre-existent level and newly provided intensities will be added.